github/docs/content/admin/configuration/command-line-utilities.md

 This utility cannot promote a non-site admin to be an owner of all organizations.
 You can promote an ordinary user account to a site admin with [ghe-user-promote](#ghe-user-promote).

-Give organization owner privileges in a specific organization to a single user
+Give organization owner privileges in a specific organization to a specific site admin

 ```shell
 ghe-org-admin-promote -u <em>USERNAME</em> -o <em>ORGANIZATION</em>